-The proposed rehabilitation work must address all items identified as "Critical" or "Immediate" in the PNA.
+The proposed rehabilitation work must address all items identified as "Critical" or "Immediate" in the PNA (under 5 years).

-Items identified in the PNA as five (5) to seven (7) year needs in current rehabilitation work may be completed as part of the current construction scope of work, or adequate reserves may be budgeted to ensure these items will be completed within timeframes identified in the PNA.
+Items identified in the PNA capital needs replacement schedule as five (5) to seven (7) year needs must be addressed either:

+- as part of the current construction scope of work, or - adequate reserves may be budgeted to ensure these items will be completed within timeframes identified in the PNA.

-In addition, all projects in consideration of 9% Tax Credits must include the following minimum budget of \$25,000 per unit, and include the following minimum project scope:
+In addition, all Projects requesting Tax Credits must include the following minimum budget of \$40,000 per unit, and include the following minimum project scope:

-- Replacement of all unit and common area kitchen and bathroom cabinets and counter tops. - Replacement of all plumbing fixtures within the entire project with fixtures meeting with the fixture criteria identified in the Standards for Architectural Planning and Construction document available on the Website. - Replacement of all flooring throughout the project. - Repair/Replacement of one additional major system (furnaces, water heaters, central boilers, air conditioning equipment, elevator, windows, roofing, tuck-pointing of exterior masonry, etc.) throughout the entire building.
+- Replacement of all unit and common area kitchen and bathroom cabinets and counter tops. - Replacement of all plumbing fixtures within the entire project with fixtures meeting with the fixture criteria identified in the Standards for Architectural Planning and Construction document available on the Website.
+Replacement of all electrical fixtures with Energy Star fixtures. - Replacement of all flooring throughout the project. - Repair/Replacement of one additional major system (furnaces, water heaters, central boilers, air conditioning equipment, elevator, windows, roofing, tuckpointing of exterior masonry, etc.) throughout the entire building.